mikkolalab/Human-HSC-Ontogeny/README.md

 ## Loupe files for the spatial-seq samples
 We used the loupe files to visualize gene expression in the spatial-seq samples.
 The loupe files can be accessed  [here.](https://drive.google.com/drive/folders/17bnNG-cd0-4RXLImHYWX_mgaMMIvk_xF?usp=sharing)

+## Cluster marker genes for the spatial-seq samples
+We clustered the spatial-seq samples using the Seurat pipeline.
+The cluster markers for each section can be accessed.
+For each cluster in each section, we also performed cell type prediction analysis with the cluster marker genes using Enrichr.
+The enriched cell type predictions are saved in different tabs in the excel file.